randef1ned/labyrinth/README.md

 - **OpenMP**: This package uses OpenMP for parallelization and multithreading if OpenMP exists.
 Having OpenMP installed can significantly improve performance.
 - **Intel oneAPI Math Kernel Library (oneMKL)**: This library can further enhance mathematical performance, especially on Intel processors. oneMKL is not required but highly recommended.

+It would takes less than ten minutes to install this package.
 If you encounter any issues while running this package on other operating system, please open an [issue](https://github.com/randef1ned/labyrinth/issues).

 ## Before installation